justintemps/justintemps/src/lib/content/posts/more-to-ai-than-automation.md

 published: true
 ---

-Rather late, I came across this really nice piece in [The Atlantic](https://www.theatlantic.com/technology/archive/2025/08/ai-job-loss-human-enhancement-google/683963/) by Google's James Manyika and economist David Autor about the tech industry's fixation on automating whole classes of jobs.
+Rather late, I came across this really nice piece in [The Atlantic](https://www.theatlantic.com/technology/archive/2025/08/ai-job-loss-human-enhancement-google/683963/) by Google's James Manyika and economist David Autor about the tech industry's fixation with replacing people with AI.

 Here's the crux of it: